rtts/djhtml/README.md

     $ djhtml -i template.html
     reindented template.html
-    All done! \o/
-    1 template reindented.
+    1 template has been reindented.

 The other available options are: